AntonioTorres23/OpenGL_Notes/PBR Theory.md

 float kD = 1.0 - kS;                        // refraction/diffuse fraction
 ```

 This way we know both the amount the incoming light reflects and the amount the incoming light refracts, while adhering to the energy conservation principle.
 Given this approach, it is impossible for both the refracted/diffuse and reflected/specular contribution to exceed $1.0$, thus ensuring the sum of their energy never exceeds the incoming light energy.
+Something we did not take into account in previous lighting notes.

+**The Reflectance Equation**